-- □ Some prescription drugs are covered by New Hampshire Medicaid when billed through a pharmacy.
+- Some prescription drugs are covered by New Hampshire Medicaid when billed through a pharmacy.
 They include, but are not limited to, certain prescription drugs used to treat Hemophilia, and the drugs Carbaglu® and Ravicti®.
-The pharmacy will bill New Hampshire Medicaid for these medications - ☐ Comprehensive dental services, including orthodontia, for members under age 21 years - Dental services limited to the treatment of acute pain or infections for members aged 21 years and over - Early supports and services for infants and children aged birth to 3 years - Medicaid-to-school services - Nursing home or nursing facility services (sometimes called long-term care nursing facility services), including: skilled nursing facility services, long-term care nursing facility services, and intermediate care facility services (nursing homes and acute care swing beds) - Intermediate care facility services (nursing home and acute care swing beds) - Glencliff Home services - Division of Child, Youth, and Family Program services for Medicaid eligible children and youth referred by the courts or juvenile parole board, including: - Home based therapy - o Child support services (also known as Child Health Support Services)
+The pharmacy will bill New Hampshire Medicaid for these medications. - Zolgensma®, a prescription gene therapy billed by providers through the plan, is covered by New Hampshire Medicaid for eligible members. - Comprehensive dental services, including orthodontia, for members under age 21 years - Dental services limited to the treatment of acute pain or infections for members aged 21 years and over - Early supports and services for infants and children aged birth to 3 years - Medicaid-to-school services - Nursing home or nursing facility services (sometimes called long-term care nursing facility services), including: skilled nursing facility services, long-term care nursing facility services, and intermediate care facility services (nursing homes and acute care swing beds) - Intermediate care facility services (nursing home and acute care swing beds) - Glencliff Home services - Division of Child, Youth, and Family Program services for Medicaid eligible children and youth referred by the courts or juvenile parole board, including: - Home based therapy